 - Mint: has anti-microbial properties and can ease digestive upset.

-For a full day’s worth of nutrients, be sure to accompany lots of whole fruits and vegetables with your daily dose of homemade vitamin water.
+For a full day’s worth of nutrients and fiber, be sure to accompany lots of whole fruits and vegetables with your daily dose of vitamin water.

 Enjoy infused water at your next outdoor gathering!